 Finally don’t forget to celebrate your achievements along the way.
 This is a great way to stay motivated and committed as too often we are so focused on the end goal we forget to see how far we have come.

 While incorporating all these points into your training is crucial for success, don’t forget about why you are doing it in the first place.
-The goal should always be to enjoy what you are doing and with consistency and hard work you will see the performance improvements too.
+The goal should always be to enjoy what you are doing and with consistency and hard work, you will see performance improvements too.